skip to content

 Loved ones and treatment

 Family members or friends may want to ask about a loved one’s treatment.
 However, medical professionals and staff are bound by law to neither confirm nor deny that a patient is in care.
 The adult patient is the only person who can grant permission to talk about their treatment or situation.
 Custodial parents have access to their children during the Baker Act process.
-Likewise, they have authority to share health care information or not with others.
+Likewise, they have authority to share health care information with others or not.

 What happens after evaluation?